ConSol/sakuli/docs/receiver-database.md

 ### Enabling the site's MySQL Database
 If not already done for other reasons, a site-specific MySQL instance has to be started.
 That's the place where all Sakuli clients will store their check results.

-Stop the OMD site:
+Stop the OMD site and start the OMD configuration menu:

 	OMD[sakuli]:~$ omd stop

-Start the OMD configuration menu
+     ...
 	OMD[sakuli]:~$ omd config

 Select *Addons -> MYSQL -> ON* and exit the menu.

-Open *~/.my.cnf* and set the following values:
+Open `~/.my.cnf` and set the following values:

 	OMD[sakuli]:~$ vim .my.cnf
-	# make sure to choose a free port
+	# make sure to choose a free port, e.g. 3007
-	port = 3007
+	port = __DB_PORT__
 	# bind on all interfaces
 	bind-address = 0.0.0.0
 	# enable network access
 	#skip-networking

 Create the system tables for the new database and start OMD afterwards.
-You should see now OMD coming up with a dedicated MySQL instance:
+You should see now OMD coming up with a **dedicated MySQL instance**:

 	OMD[sakuli]:~$ mysql_install_db
 	OMD[sakuli]:~$ omd start